tanishkasahu191-ui/CSE0001-Digital-Literacy-Project/task-3-platforms/README.md

-Task 3: Explore Coding & Collaboration Platform
+# Task 3: Technical & Collaborative Platforms

-In Task 3, I explored the intersection of technical skill-building and digital collaboration.
-For the coding component, I utilized HackerRank to complete a beginner-level challenge.
-This platform is essential for my growth as an engineer, as it provides a structured way to practice problem-solving and algorithm design.
+## 📑 Contents
+* **hackerrank-success.png**: Verification of a successfully completed coding challenge on HackerRank.
+* **google-form-questions.png**: A 5-question Digital Literacy Awareness Quiz.
+* **google-sheet-responses.png**: The automated Google Sheet linked to the quiz for data collection.

+## ✍️ Reflection Summary
-For the collaboration component, I developed a Google Form quiz focused on digital literacy.
-I also linked this form to a Google Sheet to automate response tracking.
-This exercise demonstrated how cloud-based tools can be used to gather data and collaborate with a large group of peers efficiently.
+This task focused on the tools used for technical problem-solving and group collaboration.
+Completing the HackerRank challenge introduced me to competitive coding environments, while the Google Forms exercise demonstrated how cloud-based tools can be used to gather and analyze data efficiently from a large group of peers.
-I found the Google Form logic simple to set up, but the most interesting part was thinking of questions that would actually challenge my batchmates' knowledge of online safety.
-One difficulty I faced was ensuring the quiz questions were neither too easy nor too complex.
-This task taught me that digital literacy isn't just about using tools, but about using them to create value for others.